jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {C}.
 {T}: Add {U} or {R}.
 Activate this ability only if you control a Gestral or Grandis.
 ---
 The Grandis have embraced us with such warmth and hope.
-What a balm for the soul to know that other beings survived, that we in Lumiere are not alone!
+What a balm for the soul to know that other beings survived, that we in Lumière are not alone!
 It truly is a miracle.
 - Aurelien, Expedition 65
 ```